Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: Introduction

-In the past decades, the research interest of many literatures focuses on the study of single sample of stochastic block models.
-Usually, in social networks, people surrounding a centroid may choose to develop a close relationship with other centroids, which leads to a problem: how to detect whether two samples come from the same stochastic block model.
-The kind of issues arises when the network community structure, including the number of communities $K$, the community edge probability matrix $B$, and the community membership label $g$, changes due to time evolution or environment/treatment difference; see, e.g., \cite{Barnett:2016}.
-For this problem, a challenge is that the difference is tiny but the network size is very large.
-Therefore, detecting the difference between two samples of stochastic block models is an interesting research problem.
-Therefore, this study makes a major contribution to research on two-sample test for stochastic block models, and is worth studying.
+In the past decades, the research interest of much literature focuses on the study of one sample of stochastic block models.
+Usually, in the social network, people surrounding a leader may tend to develop a closer relationship with another leader, see, e.g., Barnett \& Onnela (2016).
+This phenomenon may lead to an issue, that is, whether the community structure (the number of communities $K$, the community probability matrix $B$, and the community membership label $g$) of the network will change over time or the environment.